 Visiting this summer’s excavations

 We will be digging the Silchester bath house this summer between 17th June 2019 and 13th July.
 The site will be open everyday (excluding Fridays) to visitors between the hours of 10am and 5pm and our team will be happy to give you a tour.
 The bath house is located within the walls of the town, towards the south east near the church and is accessible from the main drove-way.
 For visitors coming by car we recommend following the instructions below to find the public car park and walking from there.
-An open day will take place on the during the season (date TBC) and will likely be very busy.
+An open day will take place on the 6th of July and will likely be very busy.
 Please check our Facebook and Twitter feeds nearer the time for more details

 Please note: Silchester is a working excavation within farmland and therefore conditions underfoot can be variable.
 If you are visiting please wear appropriate footwear and clothing suitable for all weather and temperatures.
 Although shelter, shade and first aid assistance can be provided on site we cannot be responsible for people unprepared for outdoor conditions.